RobotLocomotion/drake/drake/examples/kuka_iiwa_arm/controlled_kuka/README.md

 The individual demos are:

 1. controlled_kuka_demo: The KUKA iiwa follows an arbitrarily designed plan.
-2. kuka_cartesian_waypoint_demo: The KUKA iiwa's end-effector follows a rectangle in Cartesian space.
-The vertices of this rectangle are located on a plane normal to the surface on which the iiwa is mounted and 30 centimeters away in the x-direction of the robot's base reference frame.

 ## How To Run The Demos